 We have some tips to help you decide.
 But first, we stress that there’s no “best” time of day to go whale watching.
 Whales are out and about doing their thing day and night, so whether you go out in the morning, afternoon or evening you’ll always have a great chance of seeing whales and other marine wildlife.

-Thanks to our vessel styles—which have a bigger distance range than many other companies—we guarantee whale sightings in the peak season, which in 2021 runs until the end of November.
+Thanks to our vessel styles—which have a bigger distance range than many other companies—we guarantee whale sightings in the peak season, which runs until the end of November.
 With that guarantee in your back pocket, all you have to do is decide what time to go!

 A day whale watch tour is the perfect option…